ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

     ```bash
     kubectl apply -f ngrok-manifest.yaml
     ```
-   **Note:** If you get an error when applying the manifest, double check that you've updated the `NGROK_SUBDOMAIN` value and try again.
+   **Note:** If you get an error when applying the manifest, double check that you've updated the `NGROK_DOMAIN` value and try again.

 1. To confirm the manifest is successfully applied, go to the [ngrok Dashboard](https://dashboard.ngrok.com) and click [Edge Configurations](https://dashboard.ngrok.com/edge-configurations).
 You should see a new Edge Configuration for your cluster with the name matching your URL (1) — for example: `my-awesome-k8s-cluster.ngrok.app`.
 Also note that your some of your cluster configurations are presented int the dashboard as annotations (2).